SecureCodeWarrior/sensei-recipes/example_code/joda-time-to-java-time-examples/README.md

   * Includes [links to various articles videos][4]
 * From Stephen Colebourne:
   * [Intuitive, Robust Date and Time Handling, Finally Comes to Java][2]
-  * [Coverting from Joda-Time to Java-time][1]
+  * [Converting from Joda-Time to Java-time][1]

-The following table was extracted from one of the articles above.
+The following table was extracted from one of the [Intuitive, Robust Date and Time Handling, Finally Comes to Java][2] article.
 This is useful explanation of the method prefixes used within the api, and their corresponding
 description:

 | Prefix    | Description